- Sales analytics

 Look for tools that integrate with existing apps—such as your email marketing platform, calendar, and task management software.
 This will simplify workflows and save your sales team valuable time.

 Of course, every company is different, so seek customization opportunities to meet your specific needs.
 That may mean pulling specific metrics or building your own application programming interface.

 Zendesk Sell can supercharge your sales team

 Overwhelmed by the number of solutions available?
-Zendesk Sell is a sales analytics tool that allows you to easily track key sales metrics and take deals all the way to the finish line.
+Zendesk Sell is a sales analytics tool and reporting software that allows you to easily track key sales metrics and take deals all the way to the finish line.
 It integrates with tools you’re likely already using—from Mailchimp and Calendly to Shopify—and quickly turns customer interactions into valuable, data-driven reports.